mui/material-ui/README.md

 ## Roadmap

-The future plans and high priority features and enhancements can be found in the [ROADMAP.md](https://material-ui.com/discover-more/roadmap/) file.
+The future plans and high priority features and enhancements can be found in the [roadmap](https://material-ui.com/discover-more/roadmap/) file.

+## Governance

+Material-UI is an open source project that depends on contributions from the community.
+How we govern ourselves, how decisions are made, and how someone could engage with the project is described in the [governance](https://material-ui.com/discover-more/governance/).

 ## Thanks